Laser Cutter Checklist

 Helpful quick start video found here

 1. Turn on the machine by turning the temperature knob (1) to your desired setting.
-We would suggest using the setting “5” to begin with.
+We would suggest using the setting “5”.

 2. Wait for the heater (2) to reach temperature.
 The flashing yellow light will turn green once this has happened.